 It’s bigger than the Coke and Pepsi debate.
 The condenser versus dynamic microphone is raging amongst podcast creators.
 There are so many types of microphones and considerations when buying a microphone.
 The Condenser vs Dynamic Mics debate is one of many decisions you will need to make regarding microphones.

-For those who just want an answer on what to pick because you’re deciding between buying a dynamic mic or a condenser mic – buy a dynamic mic.
+For those who want a quick answer on which to pick between the two – buy a dynamic mic.

 The best dynamic mics depending on your budget and level are:

 I always like to do more research and have a deeper understanding of the different things I’m using and getting into.
-So this post will get a little more technical for those who want to understand more about microphones, besides the basic: a microphone records your voice.
+There are some technical issues to consider in the condenser versus dynamic microphone decision.

 - Cardioid pattern to reduce noise from the sides and back of the microphone

 - Adding a pop filter to reduce plosive sounds from consonants like P’s